Solar Energy

 Significant savings are achieved by optimizing the heating systems of the buildings.
 Reliable predictions of the necessary cooling facilities can also be made.

-By expanding the planning area, an analysis can be made of benefits a centralized heating/cooling facility might provide.
+By expanding the planning area, an analysis can be made of the benefits a centralized heating/cooling facility might provide.
 The analysis might also be applied so that the exact location of the building in the target area is optimized to minimize the cost related to heating/cooling installations.

-Analysing the solar energy potential of a building
+Analyzing the solar energy potential of a building

-- form of the roof
+– the form of the roof

 - average sun inclination

-- prospects of the future climate conditions.
+– prospects of future climate conditions.

 The analysis can be applied in a cross-border manner.